 Whisk the chocolate crust ingredients together.

-Add your melted butter.
+Add your melted butter and extracts.
 I said this was easy, yes?

 Press into a pie pan.